-You need to hold the microphone directly in front of your mouth for it to work properly.
+Must hold directly in front of mouth to work properly.

-This extremely powerful megaphone is loud at 30W and covers an impressive 800 yards.
-Includes volume control for complete control of sound.
+Loud at 30W and covers 800 yards.
+Volume control.
 Control panel is easy to use.
-Famous 'Ole Ole' chant included along with standard siren to capture attention.
+Famous 'Ole Ole' chant included with standard siren.
+Also has music.

-This mini megaphone features a siren, recording, playback, and volume control.
-It is a lightweight device with a foldable handle and a wrist strap.
+This mini megaphone features siren, recording, playback, and volume control.
+Lightweight device with foldable handle and wrist strap.
 Powered by batteries.

-This unit may not be as loud as you are expecting.
-It's best for smaller crowds.
+Not be as loud as expected.
+Only for smaller crowds.

 If you have an important event coming up – one that involves a large number of people like a family reunion, awards ceremony, sporting event, or rally – you’re going to want your voice to be heard.
 With the right megaphone, you can amplify your voice with ease.